snotbubble/fulltardie4/README.md

 - [ ] double-click/tap on empty space to re-fit drawingarea content
 - [ ] try to get smoothly resizing fonts in cairo (investigate vulcan shader if this can't be done)
 - [ ] fix paned separator touch area (its way too big compared to mouse area)
-- [ ] force paned to switch to vertical if window aspect changes to widescreen
-- [ ] set initial second paned child width to something optimal after switching to vertical orientation
 - [ ] lock second paned child width to user-specified width (via separator drag) while in vertical orientation
 - [ ] double-tap calendar to frame this month
 - [ ] complete rule component renaming/re-arranging to make more sense in plain english